CemTunaboylu/malloc/README.md

 A small, test-driven, single-translation-unit implementation of `malloc`, `calloc`, `realloc`, and `free`.
 This project is intentionally simple, heavily instrumented, and designed as a learning tool for understanding heap allocators, block splitting/merging, alignment, and system call wrappers.

-The allocator overrides the global symbols (malloc, etc.) inside its own translation unit, enabling tests to exercise the implementation without using `LD_PRELOAD` tricks via statically linking.
+## Updates

+- We no longer override the global libc allocator symbols (malloc, etc.) inside its own translation unit.
+We replaced the testing mechanism with mock syscalls operating on a pre-allocated stack buffer for custom allocator calls.
+The previous version with function interposing and overriden global symbols resides in branch [first_find_free_list_with_deprecated_sbrk](https://github.com/CemTunaboylu/malloc/tree/first_find_free_list_with_deprecated_sbrk).

+📘 **Deep Dive: Linux vs macOS Dynamic Linking Behavior**

+👉 See the full investigation in the project wiki: The full process (ELF symbol resolution, Mach-O two-level namespaces, `PLT`/`GOT`, and `dyld` interposition and the allocator dynamics) with proofs reside in **[Dynamic Linking Deep Dive](../../wiki/Dynamic_Linking_Deep_Dive)**

 ## Features